-The responses to the survey questions are shown on pages 3 and 4.
-Each question was weighted on a four point scale where "No Opinion" had a weight of 0 and "Critically Important" had a weight of 4.
+The responses to the survey questions are shown on pages 4 and 5.
+Each response was weighted on a four point scale where "No Opinion" had a weight of 0 and "Critically Important" had a weight of 4.
 The questions were then ranked from highest weighted average to lowest.

 The highest 2014 overall mean score in the table was 3.36 for "Maintain small class sizes in support of our 'Up Close and Personal' mission."
 The most recent overall mean was further divided into two categories; one for tenured and tenure-track faculty, the other for non-tenured faculty which represented part-timers, lecturers and full-time instructors.
 The overall means for 2011, 2012 and 2013 are shown in the last three columns.
-The overall means and rankings for the top four questions remained remarkably stable for each of the 2011, 2012, 2013, and 2014 survey years.
+As can be seen in Table 1, the overall means and rankings for the top four questions remained remarkably stable for each of the 2011, 2012, 2013, and 2014 survey years.

-In an effort to avoid an unwieldy survey length, six questions that appeared on the 2012-13 survey were eliminated on the 2014 version.2 Those questions are shown below:
+To keep the survey at a manageable length, six questions on the 2012-13 survey were eliminated on the 2013-14 version.2 The six questions and the reasons for their deletion are shown below:

-2013 Ranking Question Reason for Deletion 12 Increase maximum salary that faculty may earn teaching during summer session.
-Revised 2013 summer pay policy remedied concern 25 Greatly expand the range of reward and benefit programs that offer alternate compensation and performance recognition for faculty.
-Low ranking, ambiguous 27 Expand tuition waiver benefit Low ranking 28 Restructure parking fees to be commensurate with salary Low ranking; unwieldy policy 30 Provide funds for a faculty development center with a professional director and staff Low ranking (next to last) in this and previous surveys 31 Allow NKU faculty to choose the Kentucky Teacher Retirement as an optional retirement program Low ranking, 31 st out of 31 in 2013
+2012-13 Ranking Question Reason for Deletion 12 Increase maximum salary that faculty may earn teaching during summer session.
+NKU's revised 2013 summer pay policy partially addressed this concern 25 Greatly expand the range of reward and benefit programs that offer alternate compensation and performance recognition for faculty.
+Low ranking, ambiguous 27 Expand tuition waiver benefit Low ranking 28 Restructure parking fees to be commensurate with salary.
+Low ranking; possible unwieldy policy 30 Provide funds for a faculty development center with a professional director and staff Low ranking (next to last) in this and previous surveys 31 Allow NKU faculty to choose the Kentucky Teacher Retirement as an optional retirement program Low ranking, 31 st out of 31 in 2013